ndyjan1337/Offsets/README.md

-# Saison 7 offsets

-saison 7 offsets used for gamehacking for ex: project nova
+# Fortnite 7.10 Offsets

+Fuck nova
+Fuck era
+Fuck all that nns